sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

 USB Type-A port and Lightning cable.
 USB Type-C ports will **NOT** work with this script.
 If you're using a Mac that only has a USB-C port (such as 12" MacBooks, and late Intel MacBook Airs) a dongle/dock with a USB-A port should work just fine with a standard USB-A to Lightning cable.

 Working iDevice: The script has to backup `apticket.der`, `sep-firmware.img4`, `Baseband`, and `keybags` from your device before you can downgrade to an older iOS version.

-## Support

-No support

-Do not expect any more updates, especially with all that has happened surrounding this tool

-It may be better to rewrite the entire thing and/or create/use another tool

 ## Setup.app bypass